 - Fully completed medical examination report [PDF 746KB] confirming that you are physically fit to drive.

 - A Disclosure and Barring Service criminal record check.
-(This application form will be completed with you and signed by you at your appointment at the Town Hall).
-To fully complete the DBS form, we will require 2 additional forms of personal identification [PDF 42KB], for example; passport, birth certificate or marriage certificate (Other forms of identification may be acceptable, please telephone a member of the Licensing Team prior to your appointment if you are in any doubt).
+(This will require an active email address as the checks will be carried out and the results provided electronically).
+To carry out the DBS form, we will require 2 additional forms of personal identification [PDF 42KB], for example; passport, birth certificate or marriage certificate (Other forms of identification may be acceptable, please email any queries to the Licensing Team prior to your appointment if you are in any doubt).

 You no longer need to supply passport style photographs as one will be taken during your application appointment at the Town Hall.